Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Introduction

-PSOA RuleML permits an {\it atom} to apply a predicate -- possibly identified by an OID typed by the predicate -- to a bag (multiset) of tupled descriptors, each representing an argument sequence, and to a bag of slotted descriptors, each representing an attribute-value pair.
-Further extending these descriptor and OID dimensions by the perspectivity dimension, PSOA RuleML 1.0 atoms will be visualized and explained with an oidful example (having one shared OID, shown as a large box).
+PSOA RuleML allows an {\it atom} -- with an optional OID -- to apply a predicate -- which, as a class, types that OID -- to a bag (multiset) of tupled descriptors, each representing an argument sequence, and to a bag of slotted descriptors, each representing an attribute-value pair.
+Extending these dimensions for OIDs and descriptor varieties by a dimension for descriptor (predicate-)dependencies, PSOA RuleML atoms will be visualized, in Fig.~\ref{TAexample}, and explained with this oidful example (one shared OID is shown as a large box) before giving symbolic forms.